-The Ethics Committee is a non-statutory decision-making body formed by the Chief Executive Officer, by the Chief Financial, Investors Relations Officer, by the People and Management Vice President Officer, by the Legal Vice President Officer and by the Corporate Affairs and Compliance Vice President Officer, in addition to the manager of the compliance area, in the function of secretary.
-The compliance area, on its turn, responds directly to the Corporate Affairs and Compliance Vice President Officer.
+The Ethics Committee is a non-statutory decision-making body formed by the Chief Executive Officer, the Chief Financial and Investors Relations Officer, the People and Management Vice President Officer, the Legal and Compliance Vice President Officer and the Corporate Affairs Vice President Officer, in addition to the managers of the compliance area, in the function of secretaries.
+The compliance area, on its turn, responds directly to the Legal and Compliance Vice President Officer.